Pulin412/dB-assignment/README.md

 - DynamoDB (key value database)/ Cassandra DB (Distributed NoSql) to store images metadata.
 - Key generation service to generate image IDs for sharded database.
 - Introduce a _Least Recently Used_ based Memcached cache with 80-20% rule i.e. 20% of daily read volume is generating 80% of the incoming traffic.
 - Isolate reads with writes.

-## Misc
-- Logback with db appender is now available because of vulnerability [read here](https://logback.qos.ch/news.html#logback.db.1.2.11.1)
+Implement queue based solution for writes if Consistency can take a hit instead of Availability.